ccnets-team/remoterl/README.md

-# RemoteRL: Remote Env Integrated Cloud RL Training
+# RemoteRL: Seamless Integration of Local Environments with Cloud-Based RL Training

 ---